It's Always Sunny in Philadelphia

-It's Always Sunny in Philadelphia is an American sitcom created by Rob McElhenney and developed by McElhenney and Glenn Howerton that premiered on August 4, 2005, on FX and later FXX beginning with the ninth season in 2013.
-It stars Charlie Day, Howerton, McElhenney, Kaitlin Olson and Danny DeVito.
-The series follows the exploits of "The Gang", a group of narcissistic, sociopathic friends who run the Irish dive bar Paddy's Pub in South Philadelphia, Pennsylvania, but spend most of their free time drinking, scheming, arguing amongst themselves, and plotting elaborate cons against others, and at times each other, for personal benefit, financial gain, revenge, or simply out of boredom, while belittling, berating, and manipulating each other in the process at seemingly any opportunity.
+It's Always Sunny in Philadelphia, also known colloquially as Always Sunny, is an American sitcom created by Rob McElhenney and co-developed by Glenn Howerton for FX, airing on FXX.
+It premiered on August 4, 2005, and stars Charlie Day, Howerton, McElhenney, Kaitlin Olson, and Danny DeVito.
+The series follows the exploits of a group of narcissistic and sociopathic friends who run the Irish dive bar Paddy's Pub in South Philadelphia, Pennsylvania, but spend most of their free time drinking, scheming, arguing among themselves, and plotting elaborate cons with each other, and at times against each other, for personal benefit, financial gain, revenge, or simply due to boredom or inebriation.